-The cost of books per semester depends upon course load and range from \$15.00 - \$150.00.
+The cost of books per semester depends upon course load and ranges from \$15 - \$150.
 This cost can vary from semester to semester depending upon the books purchased and may be reduced by the purchase of used textbooks.

 DESIGNATED POINTS OF CONTACTS